DROP (Deferred Retirement Option Program)

 - Miscellaneous Members: 01, 02, 04, 05, 07, 08, 09, 10, 11, 12, 13, 14, 17, 21 or 22

 - Safety Members: 03, 07, 10, 14, 15 or 16

 - Probation Officer Members: 07, 08 or 09

 To learn more about DROP please contact our office or refer to Article 26 of the Retirement Plan.

 Frequently Asked Questions

-DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may retire from SLOCPT and have their benefit paid into a DROP account established in their name.
+DROP, or the Deferred Retirement Option Program, is a means by which Tier 1 Members may initiate their monthly retirement benefits with SLOCPT and maintain active employment with the County.

-During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment EXCEPT you no longer are an active Member of SLOCPT.
+During your participation in DROP, you continue as an employee of the County with all the rights and benefits associated with such employment.
+However, pension contributions are no longer deducted from your paycheck and forwarded to SLOCPT.

 At the time you enter DROP, you will make an election regarding the distribution of your Additional Contribution Account.